simonaco/angular-workshop/README.md

 2. Add edit functionality to place.name
 3. Add remove functionality to place
-4. Emit events from place to parent component and update current state
+4. Emit events from place to parent component and update array of places

 Make sure to commit your changes using: